CodeBeast357/downdrag/README.md

   - target: source of the infos
     - current
     - external
-    - index
-  - pattern: except for index, currently only datetimes are used
+    - index: items list page
   - link: for external target
+  - type: format of the into, except for index
+    - fulltext: simple text
+    - showcase: html presentation
+  - pattern: except for index or showcase, currently only datetimes are used
+  - indexer: string method for matching if fulltext
-- extractor: XPath text value
+  - value: XPath text value, parametrized with name if showcase